What Business Licenses & Permits are Needed in Georgia?

 Sandy Springs – An Occupational Tax Certificate is required for each business operating in Sandy Springs within 30 days of starting.

 Macon – All businesses operating in Macon-Bibb County must apply for an Occupational Tax Certificate.
-There are additional business licenses for businesses such as those that sell alcohol, pool halls, fortune tellers, massage therapists and more.
+There are additional business license applications for businesses such as those that sell alcohol, pool halls, fortune tellers, massage therapists, and more.

 Building & Zoning Permits